Pemmaraju Sreenivasa Rao

-Presently, he is a Special adviser in the office of the Attorney-General, State of Qatar and Visiting Professor at the Center for International law studies, Jawaharlal Nehru University, New Delhi.
-He is also an honorary visiting professor at Damodaram Sanjivayya National Law University, Visakhapatnam.
+Rao was a special adviser in the office of the Attorney-General, State of Qatar and Visiting Professor at the Center for International Law Studies, Jawaharlal Nehru University, New Delhi.
+He was also an honorary visiting professor at Damodaram Sanjivayya National Law University, Visakhapatnam.

 He was also a member of Bay of Bengal Maritime Boundary Arbitration tribunal (Bangladesh/India) (2010–2014).

-Education
+Background

-Dr. P.S Rao was educated at Andhra University, Waltair, India, and at Yale Law School (1967–1970).
+Rao was born in Andhra Pradesh, British India in 1942.
+He was educated at Andhra University, Waltair, and at Yale Law School (1967–1970).
 He earned a Bachelor of Laws and a Master of Laws degree with specialization in international law from Andhra and also an LL.M. and J.S.D. from Yale.
 Professor Rao worked as a Post Doctoral Fellow at the Woodrow Wilson International Center for Scholars, Washington, D.C., and at the Marine Policy Center of Woods Hole Oceanographic Institution, Woods Hole, Massachusetts.
 He published Public Order of the Ocean Resources and has contributed several articles on the negotiation of the Law of the Sea Convention, 1982.
 Rao participated in its negotiations from 1976-1984.